 Within thirty (30) days after the grant is completed, a final report form including supporting documents must be submitted to the Grants Office.
 Supporting documents include photographs (as applicable), receipts/invoices for grants over \$10,000, in-kind labor forms (optional), and a copy of the final product(s).
 Final work products should be uploaded to the grants portal, preferably as a pdf.
-The final report form and related documents can be found in the grants portal and on the Heritage Partnership Program grants website.
+The final report form and related documents can be found in the grants portal.

-It is important to submit these reports promptly because grantees with overdue reports are not eligible to apply for additional grants until past due reports have been approved by the Grants Office.
+It is important to submit these reports promptly.
+Grantees with overdue reports cannot apply for any further grants until past due reports have been received and approved by the Grants Office.